jon-harper/OmniBox/docs/bom.md

 ### Wiring

 - Wiring is specified for a configuration including an IEC power socket, power switch, and power supply.
-- Additional connectors and wiring may be needed, including for [:material-book-open: grounding your bed/frame to earth][ground_guide].
+- Additional connectors and wiring may be needed, including [:material-book-open: grounding your bed/frame to earth][ground_guide].
 - *All wiring and fusing considerations are configuration-specific.*

 ## Minimal Builds